Westerweel Group

-The Westerweel Group (Dutch: Westerweel Groep) was a small resistance group with non-Jewish and Jewish members that operated during the Nazi occupation of the Netherlands.
+The Westerweel Group (Dutch: Westerweelgroep) was a small resistance group with non-Jewish and Jewish members that operated during the Nazi occupation of the Netherlands.
 Led by a Dutch Christian Joop Westerweel and Jewish German refugee Joachim Simon, the group was initiated in August 1942 and its first objective was to hide a Jewish youth group of "Palestine pioneers" whose members were ordered to be deported to the Nazi Westerbork transit camp.
-They were Primarily young Jews from Germany and Austria who had fled to the Netherlands after 1933 where they followed an agricultural training to settle in Palestine.
+They were primarily young Jews from Germany and Austria who had fled to the Netherlands after 1933 where they followed an agricultural training to settle in Palestine.
 When threatened with deportation, the resistance group helped them to find hiding places and some of them were brought to Spain via Belgium and France.